-In this Creative Inspirations documentary, we meet Second Story, creators of award-winning interactive projects for clients that include the Getty Museum, National Geographic, the Museum of Modern Art, and the Smithsonian Institution, just to name but a f
+In this documentary, meet the creators of award-winning interactive projects for clients including National Geographic, the Museum of Modern Art, and the Smithsonian Institution.

 (happy music) - We're story tellers but I don't really feel in that traditional sense that I'm really a story teller. - Sometimes we're creating pieces in a museum where you have to accommodate both school buses, loads of kids that have very limited attention spans, to people that are experts in the subject matter, so we have to come up with a scheme that will accommodate that broad range of potential visitors.